-Whether you’re making landscape adjustments to accommodate a loved one, or just taking precautions for the future, here are five ideas on how to make your outdoor living space more accessible to all.
+Whether you’re making reasonable adjustments to accommodate a loved one, or just taking precautions for the future, here are five ideas on how to make your outdoor living space more accessible to all.

 Proper grading is the foundation for every accessible landscape.